MichalKarbownik/falcon-docs/docs/falcon-server/caching.md

 > You could use special values for your `production` environment via `config/production.json` config file

-Every author of the Extension can "mark" his Queries as "cacheable" by putting the `@cache` directive next to the corresponding queries in his Extension's GQL Schema.
+Every author of the Extension can "mark" the provided Queries as "cacheable" by putting the `@cache` directive next to the corresponding queries in his Extension's GQL Schema.
 In some cases - you may disagree with his decisions and you may want to use higher values for TTL.
 It is possible to alter those values without touching the Extension's code by changing your Falcon-Server config: